AU-ExoMars/PCOT/mkdocs/docs/userguide/principles.md

 ### Uncertainty

-Each pixel each band of an imagecube contains an uncertainty value, which is a root mean squared error.
+Each pixel each band of an imagecube usually contains an uncertainty value, which is a root mean squared error.
 Operations need to combine this data in a sensible way.
 For example, denoting the RMS error in $a$ as $\Delta a$, binary operations work like this:

 \begin{align}